Continuing Education Activity

 Abrupt withdrawal of clonazepam should be avoided, particularly in those patients on long-term, high-dose therapy for a seizure disorder or other conditions as it may result in status epilepticus and withdrawal symptoms.
 Withdrawal symptoms include anxiety, irritability, insomnia, tremors, headache, depression, sweating, confusion, hallucinations, and seizures.
 Long-term use also leads to developing tolerance, especially to its anticonvulsant properties, which can precipitate a seizure.

-Patients with a compromised respiratory function, such as cases of asthma, chronic obstructive pulmonary disease (COPD), obstructive sleep apnea, etc., should take clonazepam with extreme caution.
+Patients with compromised respiratory function, such as cases of asthma, chronic obstructive pulmonary disease (COPD), obstructive sleep apnea, etc., should take clonazepam with extreme caution.
 It significantly increases the risk of respiratory depression.
 It also causes hypersalivation, so it may aggravate conditions in which patients have difficulty handling secretions.

 Impaired Cognitive and Motor Performance